Charms and Fetish Objects on Display as Ife Indigenes Invade OAU in protest

 ‘’It was a peaceful protest.
 Nobody was harmed, nobody was harassed.
 The entire Ife city is not happy with the oppression unleashed on us.’’

-The protest which lasted prevented movement in and out of the university.
-While some protesters reportedly chased out some workers out of their duty posts at the senate building.
+The protest which lasted for a while prevented movement in and out of the university.
+Some protesters reportedly chased out some workers out of their duty posts at the senate building.
 One of the organizers of the protest however denied allegations of attacks on staff of the university.

 Leave a Reply